Ilan Volkov

-Ilan Volkov (אילן וולקוב; born September 8, 1976, Tel Aviv) is an Israeli orchestral conductor.
+Ilan Volkov (אילן וולקוב; born September 8, 1976, Tel Aviv) is an Israeli orchestral conductor, who has been chief conductor and guest conductor of a number of orchestras.

 Biography

 Volkov's father, Alexander Volkov, was a concert pianist.
-He studied with the conductor Mendi Rodan at the Rubin Academy in Jerusalem, before continuing at the Royal Academy of Music in London.
-At age 19, he was named Young Conductor in Association to the Northern Sinfonia.
+Ilan studied with the conductor Mendi Rodan at the Rubin Academy in Jerusalem, before continuing at the Royal Academy of Music in London.
+At age 19, he was named young conductor in association to the Northern Sinfonia.
 He later served as conductor of Young Sinfonia, the youth orchestra of the Northern Sinfonia.
-In 1997, he became Principal Conductor of the London Philharmonic Youth Orchestra.
-In 1999, Seiji Ozawa named Volkov the Assistant Conductor with the Boston Symphony Orchestra.
+In 1997, he became principal conductor of the London Philharmonic Youth Orchestra.
+In 1999, Seiji Ozawa named Volkov the assistant conductor with the Boston Symphony Orchestra.

 Volkov first conducted the BBC Scottish Symphony Orchestra (BBC SSO) in 1998.
-He became Chief Conductor of the BBC SSO in January 2003, the youngest chief conductor appointed to a BBC orchestra at the time.
+He became chief conductor of the BBC SSO in January 2003, the youngest chief conductor appointed to a BBC orchestra at the time.
 He was named the Royal Philharmonic Society Young Musician of the Year in 2004, in recognition of his work with the BBC SSO.
-In September 2007, the orchestra announced Volkov's departure from the BBC SSO chief conductorship in September 2009.
-In December 2008, the BBC SSO announced the appointment of Volkov as its principal guest conductor, to commence after the conclusion of his tenure as chief conductor, with an initial contract of 3 years, with 4 weeks of scheduled guest-conducting appearances.
+In December 2008, the BBC SSO announced the appointment of Volkov as its principal guest conductor, to commence after the conclusion of his tenure as chief conductor in September 2009.

-In January 2011, the Iceland Symphony Orchestra named Volkov as its 9th chief conductor and music director, effective with the 2011-2012 season, with an initial contract of 3 years.
-His initial contract was for 3 years, with 6 weeks of scheduled appearances in his first season and 9 weeks of concerts in subsequent seasons.
-Volkov concluded his tenure with the Iceland Symphony Orchestra in August 2014, following the orchestra's debut at The Proms.
+In January 2011, the Iceland Symphony Orchestra named Volkov as its chief conductor and music director.
+Volkov concluded his tenure in August 2014, following the orchestra's debut at The Proms.